padiac/padiac.github.io/notes/diffusion-delta-log-px-t-and-tweedies-formula-what-it-is-where-it-comes-from-why-it-matters.md

 - $E[x_0 \mid x_t]$ is the Bayes-optimal denoised estimate (posterior mean).
 - The score is proportional to the vector from $x_t$ back to that posterior mean, scaled by $1/\sigma_t^2$.

-So nabla log p is not mysterious: it is "how far $x_t$ is from the Bayes denoiser," expressed as a gradient.
+So ∇log p is not mysterious: it is "how far $x_t$ is from the Bayes denoiser," expressed as a gradient.

 ---